ethanniser/effect-by-example/src/content/examples/parsing-json-with-schema.md

 Effect.runSync(main);
 ```

-## Supporting difference field names when encoding to JSON
+## Different field names when encoding/decoding to/from JSON

 ```ts twoslash withOutput
 import { Schema, Effect } from "effect";